evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 If: </user/234> (<https://example.org/flags/user-has-paid>).
 ```

-This example is a bit silly, but I tried to find a simple one.
-The underlying
+This example is a bit contrived, but I tried to find a simple one.
+The
-idea is that conditional requests can sometimes be useful, and 'ETag' is not
+underlying idea is that conditional requests can sometimes be useful, and
-always the best way to express certain states on the server.
+'ETag' is not always the best way to express certain states on the server.

 * [RFC4918, section 10.4: If header][10].